AnushaBethini/KDD_project_group7/README.md

 How accurately can we predict whether a Nearest Earth Object (NEO) is hazardous based on its characteristics such as absolute magnitude, estimated diameter, relative velocity, and miss distance?

 # Relevant Domain Information :
-Nearest Earth Objects (NEOs) are asteroids and comets with orbits that bring them close to Earth's orbit CNEOS.
+Nearest Earth Objects (NEOs) are asteroids and comets with orbits that bring them close to Earth's orbit .
-Understanding NEOs is crucial for assessing potential collision threats and planning space missions Near Earth Object Program.
+Understanding NEOs is crucial for assessing potential collision threats and planning space missions .
 This field combines astronomy, planetary science, and data analytics to study the dynamics of these celestial bodies.

 # Data Source and Description: